Winter Solstice at Stonehenge 2023

 Winter Solstice History

-The Winter Solstice, also known as the shortest day of the year, takes place between December 20th and December 23rd.
+The Winter Solstice, also known as the shortest day of the year, takes place this year on Friday 22nd December.
 For thousands of years, civilisations and cultures would mark the winter solstice with feasts and celebrations.
 This time of the year also marks the beginning of the astronomical winter, where the Earth’s north pole tilts farthest away from the Sun’s light.
 This is reversed in the astronomical summer in March when the Earth tilts furthest towards the Sun’s light.

 The passing of the winter solstice and creating a measurement of the seasons was monumentally important to the everyday lives of the farmers and their families.
 During the long winter months and cold wet weather, crops would not grow and herds would become too expensive to feed.
 This led some to believe the winter solstice feasts where families would bring the last of their fruitful crops and bounties of meat products.